KiroVasilovski/Blatt03/Blatt03.md

 | `UPDATE sheet3 SET name = 'name12' WHERE id = 14;` | |

 In the first two instructions, both transactions acquire an exclusive lock on one of the two rows of the table.
-In the third instruction, the second transaction now has to wait for the first transaction to commit in order to proceed.
-With the final instruction, the first transaction has to wait for the second transaction to commit before proceeding.
+With the third instruction, T2 now has to wait for T1 to commit in order to proceed.
+With the final instruction, T1 has to wait for the T2 to commit before proceeding.
 Now both transactions require each other to commit first before being able to proceed, so a deadlock occurs.